trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

         	INTEGER(C_INT)       :: N
         	REAL(KIND=C_DOUBLE)  :: locationsArray(3,N)
         	INTEGER(C_INT)       :: errFlag
+	Allocate the `locationsArray` using `HML_NumberOfNodes` for N to determine the size and pass to the procedure.

+- **Getting the polynomial order**

+		SUBROUTINE HML_PolynomialOrder(cPtr, p, errFlag)
+	      TYPE(c_ptr)                  :: cPtr
+         INTEGER(C_INT)               :: p, errFlag

+	Inquiry function to see what polynomial order the project has defined.

 - **Array of edge connectivty**

 		SUBROUTINE HML_2DElementConnectivity(cPtr, connectivityArray, N, errFlag)   BIND(C)